slsu0424/COVID19-Drug-Therapies/README.md

 2. Clone or download this repository and navigate to the project's root directory.

-    Option 1: Use Terminal clone this GitHub repo:
+    Option 1: In Windows Terminal, clone this GitHub repo:

     ```bash
     git clone https://github.com/slsu0424/COVID19-Drug-Therapies.git